 TeamCity Maintenance Mode

-If you see the TeamCity Maintenance page on the TeamCity startup, that means this TeamCity instance requires technical maintenance before it can start.
-In most cases this page appears if the data format expected by the TeamCity installation doesn't correspond to the data format in the Data Directory or the database; for example, during Upgrade TeamCity will display this page before converting the data to a newer format.
+If you see the TeamCity Maintenance page on the TeamCity startup, it means that this TeamCity instance requires technical maintenance before it can start.
+In most cases, this page appears if the data format expected by the TeamCity installation does not correspond to the data format in the Data Directory or the database.
+For example, during upgrade, TeamCity will display this page before converting the data to a newer format.

 teamcity-server.log file under

 TeamCity Data Upgrade

-TeamCity Data Format is Newer
+New TeamCity Data Format

 TeamCity Startup Error